ezEngine/docs-src/pages/docs/effects/particle-effects/particle-renderers.md

 * *Random Row, Animated Column* - The texture contains *NumSpritesY* animations, each with *NumSpritesX* frames.
 Each particle plays one random animation over its lifetime.

-**TintColorParam:** An optional [effect parameter](particle-effects-overview.md#effect-parameters) name.
+**Tint Color Param:** An optional [effect parameter](particle-effects-overview.md#effect-parameters) name.
 If set, the parameter is used to tint the final color of the particle.

 **Particle Stretch:** Only available in the 'axis' render modes.
 Allows to stretch the particles along their fixed axis.
 Useful to create sparks.